 That’s it.
 Now Windows will not download anything in the background.

-Note: Setting your connection as metered will affect Bluetooth connectivity.
-If you often use Bluetooth, this might not be the best option for you.
+Note: setting your connection as metered will affect Bluetooth connectivity.
+Check out the solution here if you are affected by the issue.
 Also, this method will not work if you use an Ethernet cable to connect your computer to the Internet.

 The Windows Update Service can detect, download, and install Windows updates and applications.
 Once disabled, it stops the Windows automatic update feature.
 Since the Windows Update service is another Windows process, you can stop it by following these simple steps.